 Under the new law, anyone previously denied the right to a trial due to the former statute of limitations will now have one year to refile their claim.
 This new provision is titled “The Look Back Window,” it is available to anyone who may qualify.
 Of course, it is important to understand that even though you may be familiar with the new laws, there is no substitute for accurate representation.

 We cannot describe our passion for holding those who abuse children accountable, and we firmly believe that this new law is a step in the progressive direction.
 The New York Child Victims Act allows victims time to cope and expands on our duty to hold those who have committed extremely heinous acts accountable.

 At Hach & Rose, LLP, we assist the victims of negligent parties and other entities.
 In our belief, every child injured by sexual abuse deserves not only more than their fair share but the best representation possible.
 If you or your child has been the victim of sexual abuse in New York, please contact our sexual abuse attorneys at (212) 779-0057 today.

-Note: Secondary sources were used to create this piece and, because of this, the information included has not been independently verified.
-If you notice a factual issue with our posting, please bring it to our attention and we will correct or remove it as soon as possible.
+Note: Secondary sources were used to create this piece, and because of this, the information included has not been independently verified.
+If you notice a factual issue with our posting, please bring it to our attention, and we will correct or remove it as soon as possible.